lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

 ## Adding stroke

-Next, we'll add a stroke and remove the fill:
+Next, we'll add a 10 pixel stroke and remove the fill:

 {{< highlight scss >}}
 circle {